iFadey/documentation/webhooks/payloads/conversation-created.md

 # Conversation Created

-A `conversation.sent` event is sent when a new Conversation is created.
+A `conversation.created` event is sent when a new Conversation is created.
 This will be triggered for Conversations created by both users and via the Platform API.

 ```json
 {